August 22, 2025

 Use structured data markup

 Structured data makes data easily digestible for humans and machines.
 The format follows a specific structure.
 Each piece of information has a designated place.
-This organization allows search engines to efficiently access, process, and analyze the data.

 Here are some key characteristics of structured data:

-- Organized: It follows a clear format, such as tables with rows and columns.
+• Organized: It follows a clear format, such as tables with rows and columns.

-- Predefined: The structure is set in advance, with specific fields for each piece of information.
+• Predefined: The structure is set in advance, with specific fields for each piece of information.

-- Machine-readable: Computers can easily process and analyze structured data.
+• Machine-readable: Computers can easily process and analyze structured data.

 Well-organized pages are crucial for the user experience.
 Descriptive headings help users navigate and better understand your web pages.
 Hierarchical headings also help language models understand the structure and content.

-Develop strong internal linking
+Optimize internal linking opportunities

 Internal linking refers to the practice of building a web of content.
 Imagine you are writing a blog post about the best ways to brew coffee at home.
 To help readers explore more related content, you would use internal links.